 }

-Each of the form labels above in the CSS are targeting the field IDs.
-If you need help finding your field IDs, please see this tutorial.
+Note: Each form label above in the CSS targets the field IDs.
+If you need help finding your form or field IDs, please see this tutorial.

-Using images is not the only way to achieve this, you can easily add a font based icon to these labels as well.
+Uploading images to your site is not the only way to display images before or after field labels.
+You can easily add a font-based icon to these labels as well.

-For the purpose of this documentation, we’ve already set up the font-family we want to use for these icons.
+For this tutorial, we’ve already set up the font family we want to use for these icons.

 If you’d like some help in setting up this step, please see this tutorial.